 “This trend is going to continue, because our city is going to continue to grow in terms of quality of life,” says Berke.
 “All of the reasons that retirees are coming here – the outdoors, culture, walkability – those aspects of our city are being enhanced right now and will continue to make us more attractive.”
 CS

-Looking to move to the Chattanooga, Signal Mountain, East Brainerd, Lookout Mountain, Ooltewah, Hixson, St. Elmo or one of the other wonderful communities in and around Chattanooga?
-Our Chattanooga Resource and Relocation Guide has all the details you need on these wonderful places!
+Looking to move to Chattanooga, Signal Mountain, East Brainerd, Lookout Mountain, Ooltewah, Hixson, St. Elmo or one of the other wonderful communities in and around Chattanooga?
+Choose Chattanooga has all the details you need on these wonderful places!